chef/automate/components/docs-chef-io/README.md

-# Automate Documentation
+# Chef Automate Documentation

-The Automate Documentation is deployed on https://docs.chef.io/automate/ using Hugo modules.
+The Chef Automate Documentation is deployed on https://docs.chef.io/automate/ using Hugo modules.

 ## The Fastest Way to Contribute